Events & Happenings

 Visitors can freely move around the islands by riding a taxi or driving a rental car.
 U. S. driver’s license can be used; foreign visitors can use their home country licenses for up to 1 month.
 Shuttle buses are available from most hotels.
 Taxis are available, and many hotels offer airport pick-up and drop-off.

-Saipan, Tinian, and Rota each present a wealth of historic, cultural and geographic sites that highlight the unique richness of the Northern Marianas.
+Saipan, Tinian, and Rota each present a wealth of historic, cultural and geographic sites that highlight the unique richness of the Marianas.
 The best part is, you can easily visit a number of significant sites in a single day due to the intimacy of these small islands.

 Explore the wonders of the underwater world.
-The Northern Mariana Islands’ pristine coral reefs boast colorful and abundant marine life.
+The Mariana Islands’ pristine coral reefs boast colorful and abundant marine life.
 The sunken relics from WWII also offer a unique dive experience.
 A wide variety of great dive sites can accommodate both beginners and experts.

 The gentle trade winds that blow on the ocean surface create ideal conditions for windsurfers.
-Windsurfing can be enjoyed all year round in the Northern Mariana Islands.
+Windsurfing can be enjoyed all year round in the Mariana Islands.
 Best Season: November-April.

 Enjoy the panoramic view from the ocean with a parachute; hooked on a boat, it takes you on a ride approximately 30 meters high.